 Some parents give their children the odd day off from school, or even hold them back a year, to give them extra time at home connecting and building their reserves.
 In my experience, a well-connected child can easily make up for the time at school she missed.

 If you can make time to get involved at school, it will make a difference.
 I made some of my closest friends as we bonded over the steep learning curve that was “becoming a school mum” and got involved in school.
 There’s clear research showing that parental involvement helps children’s school experience. *4

-Even if you are staying at home this fall, try reaching out to other families in your child's class.
+Even if you are staying at home, try reaching out to other families in your child's class.
 Have a Messenger or Whatsapp group to keep in contact, and think about someone in the group who you would like to support or be supported by on the harder days.

 And do keep in touch with your child's teachers if you have fears or concerns about your child's learning and well-being.